ztsrxh/RSCD-Road_Surface_Classification_Dataset/README.md

 # How to Use

 The RSCD is completely open to academic research.
-To use the dataset, please cite the data artical:
+To use the dataset, please cite the paper:

 T. Zhao, et.al, "A Comprehensive Implementation of Road Surface Classification for Vehicle Driving Assistance: Dataset, Models, and Deployment," in IEEE Transactions on Intelligent Transportation Systems.